matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Using DNSSEC.

 334) A scope is identified using what kind of identifier?
-Answer: A URL beginning with 'https://www.googleapis.com/auth'.
+Answer: A URL beginning with https://www.googleapis.com/auth.

 335) Cloud Query Roles?
 Answer: BigQuery Admin.
 BigQuery Data Owner.
 BigQuery Data Editor.
 BigQuery Data Viewer.
 BigQuery Job User.
 BigQuery User.
 To see data, you need either BigQuery User or BigQuery Data Viewer roles: You cannot see data with BigQuery Job User roles.
-BigQuery Data Owner or Data Viewer roles do NOT have access to jobs?
+BigQuery Data Owner or Data Viewer roles do NOT have access to jobs.

 336) Cloud Storage - Roles?
 Answer: Storage Admin.
 Storage Object Admin.
 Storage Object Creator.
 Storage Object Viewer.
 Container Registry container